yringler/inside-app/CONTRIBUTING.md

 which is currently undergoing a thorough rewrite, and any work done now would have to be discarded, and will be much easier after the [data update](https://github.com/yringler/inside-app/pull/89) is finished.

 Others, such as [accesibility](https://github.com/yringler/inside-app/issues/92), could technically be worked on now by anyone, but probably require more familiarity with the app, as well as an idea of all the accessibility stuff.

+Keep an eye on priority via the [Roadmap](https://github.com/yringler/inside-app/projects/1) project.